 About the Book

-Compassion’s Compass, Strategies for Developing Kindness and Insight
+Compassion’s Compass, Strategies for Developing Insight, Kindness and Empathy

 offers a systematic approach to developing compassionate insight that has been adapted from Tibetan mind training strategies, secularized for modern audiences, and supplemented with relevant research, anecdotes, and exercises in accessible language.
 It in includes a Handbook for Helping Professionals in order to help combat compassion fatigue.
 The strategy described in this book is called COMPASS, which is an an acronym for Compassion and Analytical Selective-Focus Skills.
 Selective-focus skills suggest contemplations that can help to generate and enhance compassionate insight.